memowe/contenticious/README.md

 For a special page title, provide a `title` metadata line in the same manner.

+You can also set a directory's navigation name with a `navi: ...` line as above in a file named `meta` in that directory.

 ### How to deploy

 This is the simple part.
 The command